sayzs1/TECHIN514_ALL/Lab5_power-management/Lab5_power-management.md

 Identify what the power consumption (i.e. average current) is for each of the five different data transmission rates.
 Plot a graph with Excel or Google Sheets to find the correlation between the data transmission rate and power consumption (i.e. average current).

-Take a screenshot of your plot.

-Estimate how long a 50mAh battery would support each of the five different data transmission rates.
+Zoom in the window to read the averaged current on your Power Profiler app, and estimate how long a 500mAh battery would support each of the five different data transmission rates.

 ## 8. Create your own power consumption guidelines for the ESP32 and ultrasonic sensor

 Given the insights that you have gained thus far, create your own power consumption guidelines for a battery-powered device.
 This ESP32-enabled device must use an ultrasonic sensor to measure distance and transmit that distance data to Firebase.
-The device must operate for **24 hours** on a single 50mAh battery.
+The device must operate for **24 hours** on a single 500mAh battery.

 Assume that this device is designed to detect whether or not an object (or person) has moved in front of the ultrasonic sensor in a room.
 The results of that detection should be uploaded to the Firebase cloud database.
 Rewrite the Arduino code to develop new power consumption guidelines for this new device.
 There are several variables that you can change, including deep sleep duration and frequency, or the data transmission rate, among others.
 For example, you can develop a policy such as *“If the ultrasonic sensor’s readout is greater than 50cm for 30 seconds, turn the ESP32 to sleep mode for 30 seconds.”*

 Upload the code onto your ESP32, reconnect the Power Profiler Kit, and take a screenshot of a 1-minute window of the power consumption visualization.
+Make sure that your screenshot includes at least the deep-sleep mode and the working mode of your device.
 Include the average current in the screenshot.
+Finally, estimate your strategy's power consumption for 24 hours under your simulated scenario, and prove that it can be supported by a 500mAh battery without recharging.
 Annotate any notable changes in current on the visualization, and summarize the guidelines you’ve developed.